 French connection gives Austin a boost

-With the advent of World War I, the factory shifted to production of munitions.
+With the advent of World War I, the factory shifted to the production of munitions.
 During World War I, Austin also became involved in the sale of imported American tractors to British farmers.
 Inspired by these machines, when the war ended he began to design his own tractor.

 Instead of designing a new engine for his new tractor, Austin opted to use the proven 20hp engine he was already using in his cars and trucks.
 The result was the Austin Model R tractor.
 Launched in 1919, it was very similar to the Fordson Model F. Some say that the Austin tractor was superior to the Fordson and that it had more power, but one way in which Austin’s tractor definitely could not beat the Fordson was in price.
 Henry Ford was already established as a master of the assembly line technique.
 With his factories adept at mass producing vehicles, Ford was able to offer his vehicles at a far lower price than his competitors.
 As a small-time newcomer, Austin could not begin to compete with Ford.

-Despite their rather hefty price tag, Austin tractors were successfully exported to Australia, South Africa and South America.
+Despite their rather hefty price tag, Austin tractors were successfully exported to Australia, South Africa, and South America.
 One place where they proved to be particularly popular was France.
 France, however, was imposing very high import duties at the time, so to overcome this problem Austin opened a factory in Liancourt, just north of Paris.
 Parts were initially were shipped to France from the U.K. for assembly at Liancourt.
 Patriotic French farmers tended to prefer tractors built on their home turf, so Austin’s Liancourt- France.
-The country’s high import duties worked in Austin’s favour, helping to keep other overseas companies out of the picture.
+The country’s high import duties worked in Austin’s favor, helping to keep other overseas companies out of the picture.
 In the mid-1920s, Austin’s British tractor production ended, but by this time the Societe Anonyme Austin (as the Liancourt Austin factory was known) had developed its own models, making several improvements on the original British design.
 By the end of the 1920s, the company offered a range of tractors, including industrial and vineyard versions.
 In the 1930s, the company introduced diesel tractors, and these were on sale up until the Liancourt factory fell into the hands of the German army during World War II.
 Herbert Austin died in 1941.
 In 1952, Austin Motor Co. merged with the Nuffield organization to form British Motor Corp.
 (BMC).

 An eminently collectible tractor